 Tools to check your DMARC

-Use the CyberFurl DMARC check when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl DMARC check tool to perform a reliable dmarc lookup when you want to see the live signal on a real domain.
+Running a quick dmarc test or using a dmarc checker allows you to test dmarc compliance easily.
+For full dmarc verification, a dedicated dmarc validator is necessary.
+After your dmarc check, step back to the Email Security Solution page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
 The acronym is the easy part; the useful part is understanding what the control changes in the real protocol flow and how that affects the domain's public posture.